nonpartisan-redistricting-datahub/pdv-md/vest-md-18/README.md

   - Online: [Maryland Department of Planning Link](https://planning.maryland.gov/Redistricting/Pages/2010/precinct.aspx)
   - AWS:`Shapefile`(available upon request)
   - Accessed: 08/18/21
   - Note: Maryland lists this as a 2010 precinct shapefile.
-We contacted the Department of Planning to see if there were any more recent shapefiles available and will update this as necessary.
+We contacted the Department of Planning and they responded that this was the current shapefile.

 ## File processing